masterloutre/Template_OpenGL_glew_glfw/README.md

 ### Command Line :
 - Create a directory to store build files (ex "Build" ).
 - Go inside that directory and use the command : `cmake <path to the project directory>` pour créer un makefile
-- use de command : `make` pour compiler le projet
+- use the command : `make` pour compiler le projet

-You should now have a executable in at the path : Build/Project/executable
+You should now have an executable in the directory

 ## Help :
   There are some debug notes at the end of the CmakeLists.txt file